-If you’ve been caught driving without insurance you may now find yourself subject to SR-22 car insurance.
-If so, plan for at least several years of driving under this policy before any relief is in sight.
-Exactly how long you will have to be covered under R-22 car insurance depends on your state and your particular infractions, but in most cases it’s at least three years.
+Exactly how long you will have to be covered under SR-22 car insurance depends on your state and your particular infractions, but in most cases it’s at least three years.

 Does every state have SR-22 laws?

-You probably already know that the regulations regarding car insurance are different from one state to the next.
-SR-22 laws work the same way.
 Many states require them under the conditions listed previously, while other states do not.
-Some of the states that don’t require SR-22 filings include New York, New Mexico, Oklahoma, and Pennsylvania.
-Examples of some states that do are Alaska, Indiana, and Texas.
+Some of the states that don’t require SR-22 filings include:

 Regardless of some of the subtle differences in state SR-22 laws, one thing that seems to be common among those that require the filing is the issue of license suspension.

 Drivers who have committed offenses worthy of SR-22 insurance will have their licenses suspended until such time as their insurance company files the necessary paperwork with their state Department of Motor Vehicles.

 Once the paperwork has been received by the state, the suspended car insurance and license is lifted and the individual can resume driving.

 There are a few major reasons as to why you would need to show proof of SR-22 insurance.
 A big one is if you have been caught driving under the influence of alcohol or drugs and you are convicted of a DWI or DUI.

 Other reasons you may be required to carry SR-22 insurance are because you were caught driving with a license that was suspended or you were driving without the proper car insurance.

 How does moving to another state affect my SR-22 status?